-- (a) 5 per cent of the gross amount of the dividends if the beneficial owner is a company (other than a partnership) which holds directly at least 25 per cent of the capital of the company paying the dividends; or - (b) 15 per cent of the gross amount of the dividends in all other cases.
+- (a) 10 per cent of the gross amount of the dividends if the beneficial owner is a company which holds at least 10 per cent of the capital of the company paying the dividends; or - (b) 15 per cent of the gross amount of the dividends in all other cases.

-The competent authorities of the Contracting States shall settle the mode of application of these limitations by mutual agreement.
+The competent authorities of the Contracting States shall by mutual agreement settle the mode of application of these limitations.